Ryan's Speakership Makes 7 In A Row Ending In Frustration — Or Worse

 Just ask Paul Ryan, who has announced he will relinquish the speakership by not seeking re-election this fall.

 Why?
 There may be many reasons, including Ryan's stated desire to spend more time with his family.
-He also faces a well-funded opponent in the Fall, not to mention the prospect of his Republican party losing its majority (or having it pared to the point of helplessness).
+He also faces a well-funded opponent in the fall, not to mention the prospect of his Republican Party losing its majority (or having it pared to the point of helplessness).

 To these motives, we should add at least one more: To be speaker is simply no longer what it's cracked up to be.
 It may be the pinnacle of power on Capitol Hill, but it cannot command either the House as a whole or the whole of the majority party.